DarbinRawal/Sentiment-Analysis-Product-Reviews/README.md

 ## Files
 - `app.py`: The main Streamlit application script.
-- `reviews.csv`: Dataset used for training the model.
+- `reviews.csv`: Dataset used for training the model.   # Important notice: This is not a real existing dataset.
+I have created a synthetic dataset named "reviews.csv".
 - `tfidf_vectorizer.pkl`: Pre-trained TF-IDF vectorizer.
 - `logistic_model.pkl`: Pre-trained Logistic Regression model.
 - `requirements.txt`: List of Python dependencies.